Hospital treatment and other specialised health services in EU/EEA countries

 Which treatments qualify for reimbursement?

-If you receive treatment in another EU/EEA country, you will be reimburse according to the described rules if the treatment is equivalent to the healthcare you would have received in Norway.
+If you receive treatment in another EU/EEA country, you will be reimbursed according to the described rules if the treatment is equivalent to the healthcare you would have received in Norway.

 The healthcare you receive must be either equivalent to or comparable with the healthcare you would have received within the Norwegian public health service.
 In other words, you will not be eligible for any reimbursement of expenses for other treatments or more extensive treatment than the Norwegian specialised health service offers you.